-Big Sky Is Montana’s Ultimate All-Season Mountain Escape
+Big Sky Is Montana’s Ultimate Year-Round Mountain Escape

 How they call to you is a surprisingly personal affair.
-But when you’re in Western Montana, it’s a conversation you won’t be able to ignore.
-And if you’re in Big Sky, you won’t want it to end.
+But when you’re in western Montana, it’s a conversation you won’t be able to ignore.
+And if you’re in Big Sky, you certainly won’t want it to end.

 Just up the road is Lone Mountain Ranch.
-As advertised, it’s… a ranch overlooking Lone Mountain.
-It’s also one of the most undeniably authentic adventure lodges in the country, featuring a slew of standalone cabins, some of which are holdovers from the original homesteaders that settled this region at the turn of the 20th Century.
+As advertised, it’s… well, a ranch overlooking Lone Mountain.
+It’s also one of the most undeniably bonafide adventure lodges in the country, featuring a slew of standalone cabins, some of which are holdovers from the homesteaders that settled this region at the turn of the 20th century.

 Rustic, western-themed exteriors belie the modern trappings of luxury that exist within: heated bathroom floors, high thread-count linens, a smartphone-activated concierge service.
 Nestled alongside North Fork Creek, the destination draws fly-fishers and mountain-bikers in the spring and summer, giving way to sleigh-riding and nordic skiing once the snow falls.

-“Big Sky appeals to so many different types of travelers,” notes Paul Makarechian , owner of Lone Mountain Ranch.
+“Big Sky appeals to so many different types of travelers,” notes Lone Mountain Ranch owner Paul Makarechian.
 “It’s a place for families, a place for the adventurous, and a place for nostalgic romantics hoping to reconnect with western traditions of a bygone era.”

-It’s also, of course, a great place for skiers.
-Big Sky and its sister resort, Moonlight Basin, can be accessed by a single lift ticket.
-Combined they form one of the largest terrain—5,750 acres—in all of North American wintersport.
-Between the high season from beginning of December through the middle of April, the mountains can record as much as 300 inches of snowfall.
-Yet they remain relatively untrodden compared to their more crowded counterparts in Colorado and California—strict COVID precautions are in place, but social distance has always been a given, and a draw, here.
+Big Sky, along with its sister resort, Moonlight Basin, can be accessed by a single lift ticket.
+Combined, they form one of the largest terrain—5,750 acres—in all of North American ski country.
+Between the beginning of December and the middle of April, the mountains can record as much as 300 inches of snowfall.
+Yet they remain relatively untrodden compared to their more touristy counterparts in Colorado and California.

-“Even on busy days you'll never wait more than 10 minutes in a lift line and the price is way more reasonable than Vail,” according to Matt Morley, a professional pilot who went to college in nearby Bozeman.
-Home to the region’s largest airport, it’s the gateway for most visitors to Big Sky Country.
+“Even on busy days, you'll never wait more than 10 minutes in a lift line, and the price is way more reasonable than Vail,” says Matt Morley, a professional pilot who went to college in nearby Bozeman.
+Home to the region’s largest airport, Bozeman serves an an entry point for most visitors to Big Sky Country.
 “Just the drive to get there—winding your way down Gallatin Canyon for an hour, spotting bighorn sheep licking salt off the side of the road.
 It’s a spectacular scenic journey you won’t soon forget.”

-And because it takes a little added effort to get here, it tends to attract a more intrepid set of travelers.
-Namely, the sort that is eager to escape crowds.
+And because it takes a little added effort to get here, Big Sky tends to attract a more intrepid set of travelers.
+Namely, the sort that's eager to escape the masses.

-“For the outdoor enthusiast seeking adventure on a daily basis and a slower pace of life there is no place better than Big Sky,” says Mike Donaldson, owner of Gallatin River Guides.
-Since 1984, his company has been connecting tourists with some of the best fly-fishing on the planet.
-So renowned is the region for its wild trout rivers, in fact, that it even served as backdrop for a Brad Pitt movie on the very subject.
+“For the outdoor enthusiast seeking adventure on a daily basis and a slower pace of life, there's no place better than Big Sky,” says Mike Donaldson, owner of Gallatin River Guides.
+Since 1984, his company has been connecting visitors with some of the best fly-fishing on the planet.
+So renowned is the area for its wild trout rivers, in fact, that it even served as backdrop for a Brad Pitt movie on the very subject.

-On the higher-end the Montana Dinner Yurt is a candlelit BYOB affair reached only by snowcat or sled.
+On the higher-end, the Montana Dinner Yurt is a candlelit BYOB affair reached only by snowcat or sled.
 It showcases a chef-inspired, protein-driven menu over three hearty courses.
-Back down at the Lone Mountain Ranch, Horn & Cantle goes the way of elevated gastropub, plating bison short ribs and pickle-brined fried chicken against barrel-aged cocktails and an international assortment of wines.
+Back down at the Lone Mountain Ranch, Horn & Cantle goes the way of elevated gastropub, pitting bison short ribs and pickle-brined fried chicken against barrel-aged cocktails and an international assortment of wines.

-Over a hundred years later, it awaits discovery by a whole new generation of nomads.
+More than a century after those old dusty pioneers first rolled into town, Big Sky awaits discovery by a whole new generation of nomads.
 Though some are happy to let them take their time in the pursuit.
-“Please don’t tell people about how awesome it is,” begs Morley.
+“Please don’t tell people about how awesome it is,” begs Matt Morley.
 “Keep it a secret!”